What is Interjection in English Grammar?

 Often, Interjections are used at the beginning of the sentence.
 But we can also use them in remaining places in the sentence (i.e, middle or at the end of the sentence).

-Let us consider few examples for each positions.
+Let us consider a few examples for each position.

 1) Wow, what a pleasant surprise!